 What is a Migraine?

 ‘Migraine’ comes from the ancient Greek word “hemicrania” which means “half-head”.
 Approximately 50 million people in the U.S. suffer.
-Cause of migraines is not known, why some people get them/some do not.
+The cause of migraines is not known, why some people get them/some do not.
 People over 45 who develop migraine headaches with an aura have a six-fold increased risk of having a stroke or heart attack.
 A migraine stroke occurs when the spasm of the artery feeding the visual fields on one side of the brain is very intense.
-Women are most affected (3:1 vs.men) most commonly with premenstrual cycle.
+Women are most affected (3:1 vs. men) most commonly with the premenstrual cycle.
 Approximately 70% of all women who get migraines can predict the onset of a headache around their cycle.
-Hormonal fluctuations (estrogen) With menopause, fluctuations stop causing a 65-70% less frequency of headaches 30-45-year-olds to have more migraines than any other age groups.
+Hormonal fluctuations (estrogen) With menopause, fluctuations stop causing a 65-70% less frequency of headaches 30-45-year-olds have more migraines than any other age group.
 70-80% of migraine sufferers have a family history of migraines, why is not known.
 17% of children are affected by severe and recurrent headaches in the U.S. Migraine medication is not recommended until more data shows that drugs can help.
 Avoid the triggers.

 Research on massage therapy for migraine

 There is limited research on massage and migraine.
 However, a few small studies provide promising information.